Riebart/litt/README.md

 tt sw dev.docs
 ```

 That's the general idea.
-If these examples seem like this is a tool you're interested in trying, give the rest of the detail use cases a read.
+If these examples seem like this is a tool you're interested in trying, give the rest of the detailed use cases a read.

 ## Installation